woriheck/xhs-assistant/plan.md

 ## Overview

 This is an AI-powered 小红书 (Xiaohongshu/RedNote) content generator designed to help build a professional personal brand.
-The system transforms technical content from various sources into engaging social media posts optimized for the Chinese professional networking platform.
+The system transforms technical content from various sources into engaging social media posts with authentic voice and strategic insights.

+**Primary Goal**: Get hired or land consulting gigs by building a strong technical leadership presence.

 ---